MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 }
 ```

-In this example, the call sets up the statistic "Headshots" with a daily reset, meaning that the leaderboard for this statistic in the game will reset every day at 00:00 UTC.
+In this example, the call sets up the statistic **Headshots** with a daily reset, meaning that the leaderboard for this statistic in the game will reset every day at 00:00 UTC.

 The result is then:

 ```json
 {